 If you’re trying to source books in bulk you’ll want to talk directly with wholesalers, publishers, or thrift stores.
-Ask for unsorted gaylords of books to avoid getting things that have already bee picked through.
+Ask for unsorted gaylords of books to avoid getting things that have already been picked through.

-While most really top tier Amazon book sellers buy truckloads of books to scan in their warehouse it’s not a feasible business plan for most sellers until you’ve climbed up the ladder for a bit.
+While most really top-tier Amazon booksellers buy truckloads of books to scan in their warehouse it’s not a feasible business plan for most sellers until you’ve climbed up the ladder for a bit.

 Sourcing Tip: Understanding Your Customers